adrybakov/wulfric/docs/source/support.rst

 Support
 *******

-A few ways to ask for help or give feedback exist:
+There are a few ways to ask for help or give feedback:

 * `Forum at google groups <https://groups.google.com/g/wulfric>`_

-  You may send email directly to wulfric@googlegroups.com This is a preferred chanel for the discussions about the user experience and question.
+  You may send email directly to wulfric@googlegroups.com This is a preferred chanel for the discussions about the user experience and questions.

 * `Github discussions <https://github.com/adrybakov/wulfric/discussions>`_